Freedom Homeschooling

 FutureLearn offers numerous online classes related to various health, medicine, and psychology topics.
 Length and format vary from course to course.
 The availability of courses periodically changes.
 Most of the courses are free to join, be there is an option to upgrade in order to access additional benefits, like the ability to qualify for a certificate.

-Parallel Alternative Strategies for Students (9th to 12th)
+Parallel Alternative Strategies for Students (9th – 12th)

 These downloadable courses are designed to help students with special needs succeed.
 Each course includes a student workbook and teacher’s guide.
 Personal Fitness covers physical fitness, body composition, nutrition, and more.
 Life Management Skills covers self-esteem, relationships, stress, nutrition, drugs, first aid, consumerism, puberty, the reproductive system, and sexually transmitted diseases.